 - Burning sensation while urinating

-- Frequent and excessive urination (especially in the the night time)
+- Frequent and excessive urination (especially in the night time)

-- Blood in the urine.
-(Brown or coffee color).
+- Blood in the urine (brown or coffee colour)

-The above symptoms /sign are given to you as a warning and should be used as general guideline only.
+The above symptoms /sign are given to you as a warning and should be used as a general guideline only.
 Contact your doctor if you notice any of the above.
-The doctor would advice you further on investigation and treatment.
+The doctor would advise you further on investigation and treatment.

 - Symptoms of kidney failure are so general that most of the times they are not suspected as threatening.
 (Note: These symptoms may occur due to other reason also).